AnalyticsAutomated/analytics_automated/README.md

 GET their results.
 It's as simple as that and you are free to build this in to any system you have or build the UI of your choice.

+### Roadmap

+1. Scheduler for regular jobs
+2. SVG graphs for job progress.

 # Requirements

 You will need